 Skip to main content

-How to Make Your Valentine’s Day Flowers Last Even Longer
+How to Make Your Flowers Last Even Longer

-There’s nothing better than giving—or receiving—a beautiful bouquet of flowers for Valentine’s Day.
+There’s nothing better than giving—or receiving—a beautiful bouquet of flowers for Valentine’s Day, your birthday, or a neighborhood event.
 However, there is just one downside—fresh-cut flowers usually have a pretty short lifespan.
 Luckily, there are a few tricks to keep your buds from drooping so soon.
-Use these tried-and-true tips to get the most out of your stunning blooms.
+Use these tried-and-true tips to learn how to make flowers last longer and get the most out of your stunning blooms.

 1. CUT THE STEMS CORRECTLY